Hawaii Court Records

 The Difference Between a Divorce and an Annulment in Hawaii

 Divorce and annulment are two legal ways for married individuals to dissolve the marriage contract in Hawaii.
-An action to divorce or annul begins and ends in the family court division of the Hawaii Judiciary.
+An action to divorce or annul usually begins and ends in the family court division of the Hawaii Judiciary.
 The court also maintains publicly available records of the divorce or annulment proceedings, and interested persons may access the court records unless prohibited by a court order or statute.

 What is a Hawaii Divorce Decree?